numpy/numpy/doc/source/dev/development_gitpod.rst

 repository first.

 #.
 Browse to the `NumPy repository on GitHub`_ and `create your own fork`_.
 #.
 Browse to your fork.
 Your fork will have a URL like
-#. https://github.com/melissawm/NumPy, except with your GitHub username in
+    https://github.com/melissawm/NumPy, except with your GitHub username in place of ``melissawm``.
-#. place of "melissawm".

 Starting Gitpod
 ----------------